walkerRnD/codebuff/npm-app/knowledge.md

 ## Project File Handling

-- Mani can only view files that are not gitignored.
+- Buffy can only view files that are not gitignored.
 This is partially to save tokens when we list out all the files.
 - Multiple `.gitignore` files can exist throughout the project structure.
 - When traversing the project structure, we need to accumulate and apply ignore patterns from all encountered `.gitignore` files.